tagZero/libre/README.md

 degit tagzero/libre my-new-project
 ```

 - Update `LICENSE.md` and `package.json` files with your information.
+Add `private: true` to package.json if your repository is private.

 ## Usage